 There’s no sense in spending much mental energy, though, trying to grok why teacher ed doesn’t line up with the research on learning, which also doesn’t line up with school accountability protocols.

 The vast majority of parents rely on schools to take the children off their hands so they can go out and bring home the bacon.
-Of course we’d love a good education for our kids, but most of us are mighty confused about what that even really means, and most educators aren’t empowered (if they’re at all welcome) to contribute to a dialogue through which parent/educator communities could collaborate to design meaningful local school experiences intelligently and humanely.
+Of course we’d love a good education for our kids, but most of us are mighty confused about what that even really means, and most educators aren’t empowered (if they’re even welcome) to contribute to a dialogue through which parent/educator communities could collaborate to design meaningful local school experiences intelligently and humanely.

 But whether or not we have kids of school age, and whether or not they go to the neighborhood school, We the People might consider taking charge of the fact that we’re allowing our publicly funded schools to mass produce a narrow set of officially endorsed human outcomes – universally and compulsorily.
+Even if it’s a completely unintended consequence of high stakes standardization, it’s dangerous.

 Painting by František Kupka “The Yellow Scale” 1907